milanofthe/pathsim/docs/source/examples/harmonic_oscillator.rst

 where `c` is the damping, `k` the spring constant (stiffness) and `m` the mass.
 The corresponding block diagramm can be translated into a netlist by using the blocks and the connection class provided by `PathSim`.

-First lets import the `Simulation` and `Connection` classes and the required blocks from the block library:
+First lets import the :class:`.Simulation` and :class:`.Connection` classes and the required blocks from the block library:

 .. code-block:: python